Skip to main content

 Clear and robust procedures and training is needed to ensure that colleagues are aware of the need to continuously risk assess the environment that they are in and that they are trained how to react in any situation.
 There are a number of precautionary measures that must be implemented, and provision put in place to ensure that these are monitored.
 Examples of these are:

-• all electronic diaries are up to date and are as accurate as possible, enabling a colleagues most recent location to be checked
+• all electronic diaries are up-to-date and are as accurate as possible, enabling a colleagues most recent location to be checked

 • a robust ‘buddy’ system or similar is used to allow colleagues to call in once they are safe

-• a lone worker device must be used where the job role has been risk assessed and a device has been deemed necessary
+• a lone worker device must be used where the job role has been risk assessed, and a device has been deemed necessary

 Reference may need to be made to the trust’s lone working policy for further information.